3Somes is another area developed by Ralph Heath. It is in Wadi Shaha.

 Anticlimax 54 mtrs Grade VS 4b F/A R Heath/Owen Pearce Jan 14th 2012

-As the name hopefully suggests, in spite of the great looking line, the route never lives up to expectations, and could be listed as 'Not Recommended'.
+As the name hopefully suggests, in spite of the great looking line, the route never lives up to expectations, and is listed as 'Not Recommended'.

 Not Recommended.
 After the 1st pitch, and during a long day in unseasonally hot sun, Ben Ranson succumbed to heat exhaustion and needed to be lowered to the ground.
 Our threesome had ended prematurely.